 Your restaurant clients typically don’t have in-house resources to address and manage every standard, creating a demand for your services.
 Moreover, the need is even greater after the sweeping changes in the industry that have occurred in the past three years.

-DeWayne Mangan, VP, Infrastructure & Client Support at Acumera, a managed network service provider, comments, “Restaurants have been forced headfirst into the world of IoT.”
+DeWayne Mangan, senior vice president of technology operations at Acumera, a managed network service provider, comments, “Restaurants have been forced headfirst into the world of IoT.”
 He says their IT environments have grown to include mobile order tablets, live menu boards, live drive-thru menus, online ordering, guest Wi-Fi, trivia night, pay-at-the-table, portable payment devices for servers, and more.

 “It complicates their network setup.
 In addition, these devices frequently come with little technical information, no vendor hardening guides, and no management capabilities for the merchant,” Mangan says.

 Challenges that PCI Compliance as a Service Can Solve

 Mangan points out that restaurants often face challenges when working toward PCI compliance.
 “Based on our observations, network segmentation is almost nonexistent in the restaurant industry,” he says.

 “Also, access control is challenging.
 The manager’s office is often used for equipment racks, storage, cash storage, paperwork – and, occasionally, there’s enough room for the manager to work there as well,” he remarks.
 “Without dedicated store IT personnel, the manager-on-duty is expected to also serve as remote IT support, meaning equipment is frequently left unsecured, or keys are left hanging in racks, so anyone on-site can access it.”